 To be the reference point for best-in-class Land Records Management Service in Nigeria and beyond

-The bureau is made up of the following Departments: Land Services, Deeds & Planning, Survey & GIS and Finance & Administration
+The bureau is made up of the following Departments: Land Services, Deeds & Planning, Survey & Mapping and Finance & Administration

 The Deeds Department is saddled with the responsibility of issuing title certificate for privately owned land.
-Deed Registry is a section under the deeds department.
-It deals with the section of all completed deeds or instrument and grants upon request certified true copy of registered instruments.
-It conducts searches to reveal the status of registered instruments for the public.
+Deed Registry is a section under the Deeds Department.
+It warehouse all completed deeds or instruments and grants upon request certified true copies of registered instruments.
+It also conducts searches to reveal the status of registered instruments for the public.

 Land Services Department

-• Valuation and Housing: The section is in charge of all valuation requests from the ministry departments and government agencies.
-It manages rural housing estates and government’s building within and outside the state.
+• Valuation and Housing: The section is in charge of all valuation requests from the ministries departments and government Agencies.
+It manages urban and rural housing estates and government buildings within and outside the state.

 • Acquisition and Compensation: The section deals with valuation for compulsory acquisitions and purchases in the state.
-It also deals with all derequisition matters and processes compensation claims in respect of federal, state and local government.
+It also deals with all derequisition matters and processes compensation claims in respect of Federal, State and Local Governments.

-• Development And Management: The section deals with the management of all government estates throughout the state.
-It deals with the provision of infrastructural facilities within the estates.
-It processes applications for direct grants on residential, commercial and industrial estates.
+• Development and Management: The section deals with the management of all government estates throughout the state and the provision of infrastructural facilities within the estates.
+It also processes applications for direct grants on residential, commercial and industrial estates.

 Finance & Administration Department

-Access to the land Records Bureau digital records eliminates time spent waiting to search existing paper Records.
-Converted records are easy to read, reducing the time and hassle of deciphering old handwriting or faded, worn documents.Improvement in the quality, consistency and accuracy of data
+Access to the Land Records Bureau digital records eliminates time spent waiting to search existing paper Records.
+Converted records are easy to read, reducing the time and hassle of deciphering old handwriting or faded and worn documents.Improvement in the quality, consistency and accuracy of data

 Land Records Bureau provides better customer service and more reliable accurate documentation.
-The quality of information available to users has improved, with the transition from a paper based to digitized based record keeping.
-Quality check and Quality Assurance have resulted in more accurate records being held in the bureau.Enhanced security
+The quality of information available to users will improve with the transition from a paper based to digitized based record keeping.
+Quality Check and Quality Assurance have resulted in more accurate records being held in the Bureau.Enhanced security

 The Land Records Bureau website has been designed in a way to make it user friendly and to meet the needs of the public.
 The FAQ section has important information and guide to help users with using and navigating the site.Ease of Access to Records

-As 98 percent of records are accessed from electronic land information held in Ondo State LRB, users are able to search and locate records outside their region or area and bulk search more easily.Real time updating of Records
+As 98 percent of records are accessed from electronic land information held in the Ondo State Land Records Bureau, users are able to search and locate records outside their region or area and easily do bulk search.Real time updating of Records

-Survey Plans and Title Document are processed directly into LRB website.
+Survey Plans and Title Document are processed directly into Land Records Bureau website.
 Users have the opportunity to check and see a current status of their application.
-That means whenever users log on, they receive the most up-to-date information available.
+This means that whenever users log on, they receive the most up-to-date information available.